Darkmyter/Football-Players-Tracking/README.md

 The backbone network extract the important features from the images at different levels.
 It is composed of series of ``ConvBlock`` and ``CSPLayer_2``.
 The CSPLayer is made of residuals blocks whose filters are concatenated to form rich features.

 ### The Neck
 The neck is a feature pyramid network.
 This family of networks take as input the features of the backbone at low resolutions (the bottom-up pathway) and reconstruct them by up-scaling and applying convolution blocks between the layers.
-Lateral connection are added to ease the training (they function as residual connection) and overcome the lsot information due to the down-scaling and up-scaling performed.
+Lateral connection are added to ease the training (they function as residual connection) and compensate for the lost information due to the down-scaling and up-scaling.

 <div align="center">